surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 To view and access existing <b>Projects and Views,</b> hit projects button on top right of the screen, it will display list of projects created.  on selecting a project using a drop-down, it will display the list of views that fall under projects.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/a7598abcf90c0b79199f02f9eaae652de00108e0/images/New_version5/TD_Model_image20.png)
+<b><Font color = " black">Image 8</font></b>
 > Note : Tables added to a project are visible as views on initial screen.

 Below image displays list of projects created.
-Select project name under the list to view the project
+Select project name under the list to view the project.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/685d353bb1f288ee590b8a6ac3a2994c7ef6eb23/images/New_version5/TD_Model_image12.png)
-<b><Font color = " black">Image 8</font></b>
+<b><Font color = " black">Image 9</font></b>

 ## Model and Customization

 After saving a project, AcuBi will display the views and relevant information of the project as a <b>Model</b>, which can be further customized as per the business requirement.
 Once the project is saved, model screen is triggered.
 Depending on the table joins applied the code is retrieved in <b>JSON</b> format.
 To refresh the data, hit the refresh icon of model, project and tables.

 <b>4.</b>  To undo the changes done click <b>Undo</b>.